-A good swimmer, minks can dive up to 16-feet deep and remain in warm water for up to three hours.
+A good swimmer, mink can dive up to 16-feet deep and remain in warm water for up to three hours.

 The mammal’s eyesight is better on land than it is on the water and their sense of smell is weak.

-Minks are very territorial and mark their personal areas.
-Male minks will fight each other if one enters into the other’s territory.
+Male mink will fight each other if one enters into the other’s territory.

 If threatened, the mink snarls and hisses and like a skunk, will spray an intruder with its fowl-smelling substance.